stejin/NFCPOC/README.md

 <img src="assets/Receive.png">

-While still in proximity of the NFC shield, pressing the "Send" button of the Android app triggers a message to be sent to the Raspberry Pi which is then printed to standard output of the Raspberry Pi.
+While still in proximity of the NFC shield, pressing the "Send" button of the Android app triggers a message to be sent to the Raspberry Pi which is then printed to the standard output of the Raspberry Pi.

 <img src="assets/Send.png">